 A Sydney North Blue award and/or a New South Wales Combined High Schools Blue award may be awarded to sportsmen who demonstrate outstanding expertise in their chosen sports.
-Sydney North and/or NSWCHS conveners nominate students for these awards and contact the school in such
+Sydney North and/or NSWCHS conveners nominate students for these awards and contact the school in such an event.

-9. STUDENT LEADERSHIP
+STUDENT LEADERSHIP 9.